Disabled access and facilities in business premises

 There are around 375,000 people in Northern Ireland with a disability.
 Businesses must not discriminate against disabled people who use their goods or services.
 Businesses are also required to make reasonable adjustments for disabled people.

-Businesses that provide a service to the public are legally required to make reasonable adjustments to their premises where they put disabled people at a disadvantage.
+Businesses that provide a service to the public are legally required to make reasonable adjustments to the physical features of their premises where they may put disabled people at a disadvantage.
 This is in addition to other duties not to discriminate by treating disabled people less favourably for a reason related to their disability.